 Fjellheisen Cable Car

-The Cable Car up Storsteinen Mountain, 420 meters above sea level, offers breathtaking panoramic views over the city, the surrounding waterways and mountains.
+The Cable Car up Storsteinen Mountain, 1,380 feet above sea level, offers breathtaking panoramic views over the city, the surrounding waterways and mountains.
 The cable car runs year round (until 01:00 in the summer).

 The Botanical Gardens